-Mr. Myhill is a director of a privately held transportation company operating in Alberta.
-From 1991 until 2006, Mr. Myhill was the President of Canadian Investors Corporation, an investment company focused on financing of corporate re-organizations.
+Robert Myhill - From 1991 until 2006, Mr. Myhill was the President of Canadian Investors Corporation, an investment company focused on financing of corporate re-organizations.
 Mr. Myhill actively participated in directorship and management of the investee companies.
 From 1985 to 1991, he invested in and raised capital for small companies in Ontario.
 From 1976 to 1984 Mr. Myhill was President of national companies within the Southam Inc. Group and Jim Pattison Industries.
 Mr. Myhill earned an H.B.A and M.B.A. from the IVEY School of Business Administration at the University of Western Ontario and qualified as a Chartered Accountant with Price Waterhouse.